DX-at-Scale/dx-at-scale/README.md

 However, this separation often creates a significant gap in understanding between these people—a gap that must somehow be bridged.
 To address this, we typically establish communication "contracts", which vary depending on the framework being used.

 In Waterfall, these "contracts" often take the form of Project Scope Documents, Requirements Specifications, and similar artifacts.
-In Agile, they are appear as Business and Technical Refinements, User Stories, Sprint Reviews, User Acceptance Testing, and other practices.
+In Agile, they are present as Business and Technical Refinements, User Stories, Sprint Reviews, User Acceptance Testing, and other practices.

 ![Business and software teams as separated entities backed by communication contracts"](resources/biz_soft_contracts.svg)